 Merge accidents often result in property damage, such as dents, scratches, or even total vehicle loss.
 Repairing or replacing damaged vehicles can be costly and time-consuming, and may also result in higher insurance premiums.

-Merge accidents can also result in personal injury or even fatalities.
+Merge accidents can also result in San Diego personal injuries or even fatalities.
 The impact of a merge collision can cause serious injuries, such as broken bones, head trauma, or internal injuries.
 In some cases, the injuries may be fatal, resulting in loss of life.

 Merge accidents can cause traffic congestion and delays, particularly on busy highways and during peak traffic hours.
 When a merge accident occurs, it can lead to lane closures and traffic backups, which can further increase the risk of additional accidents.